 There are lots of different options for hanging your things from a ceiling and which one of these you choose has a lot to do with what you want to store.

-If you are storing kayaks, paddle/surf boards or other oversized sporting equipment you might want to look at specific solutions that cater to your needs and properly protect your equipment.
-For instance, you never want to hang your kayak from the lift handles or suspend it right-side up as this will warp and damage it.
-You want to hang it in its side to prevent damage.
+If you are storing kayaks, paddle/surfboards or other oversized sporting equipment you might want to look at specific solutions that cater to your needs and properly protect your equipment.
+For instance, you never want to hang your kayak from the lift handles or suspend it right-side-up as this will warp and damage it.
+You want to hang it on its side to prevent damage.

 A more general solution like a mounted rack can be perfect for boxes and other stackable items.
 Fleximounts makes great, easy to install solutions that are rated up to 560 lbs.
 They come in a variety of sizes so make sure you get the one that works best for your area.
 Here’s a link to them on Amazon.
 Fleximounts also makes wall shelf units and various accessories.
-You can read more about adjustable shelves from Fleximounts here.
+You can read more about adjustable shelves from Fleximounts by reading our in-depth review here.

 If you want to get fancy you can get a pulley and cable system for not too much more money.
-You can even get a motorized system that will help save your back and still keep things out of the way, like this one.
+You can even get a motorized system that will help save your back and still keep things out of the way, like this one on Amazon.

 What not to store in your ceiling rack system